PurdueSIGGD/PurdueSIGGD.github.io/_game-jams/2023-11 Game Music Jam.md

 <!--Put description here:-->
 Due to popular demand we are having a second game jam in a semster for the first time ever!
 We have decided to join Berklee College of Music's 2023 Game/Music Jam.

-To regester click on the logo, and to jion their Discord go here: http://gamemusicjam.org/Discord
+To regester click on the logo, and to join their Discord go <a href="http://gamemusicjam.org/Discord">here</a>.